 - AJVAR SAUCE

 At this point, peel and mince the cloves of garlic.
 Then, pour 4 tbsp of vegetable oil into a saucepan along with the sugar.
 Place the pan over medium heat and melt the sugar, then add the garlic and sautè a couple of minutes.
-At this point, add the chili powder, as much as you want your Ajvar spicy, and the ground pepper and eggplant.
+At this point, add the chili powder, as much as you want your Ajvar spicy, and the ground pepper, and the vegetables pulp.

 Once ready, add salt to taste and stir well.